david-bazalduaa/David_Portfolio/README.md

 ---

 ## 🚀 **Featured Projects**
-Here are some of my most relevant projects in Data Science, Machine Learning, and Optimization.
+Here are some of my most relevant projects in Data Science, Machine Learning, and Optimization with strong visual skills in Power BI.

 ### 📊 **1.
 IMSS Morbidity and Case Prediction**
 🔹 **Description:** Developed a **Neural Network (Keras) model** to predict health trends for the next three years using real-world data.